Little Deuce Coupe (song): Reception

-Cash Box described it as "a delightful shuffle rhythm rocker."
+In July 1963 Cash Box described it as "a delightful shuffle rhythm rocker."

 Chart performance

-"Little Deuce Coupe" became The Beach Boys' highest charting B-side, rising to No. 15 on the Billboard Hot 100 for the week of September 28, 1963.
+"Little Deuce Coupe" became the Beach Boys' highest charting B-side, rising to No. 15 on the Billboard Hot 100 for the week of September 28, 1963.
 It spent 11 weeks on the chart.
+It also charted on Billboard's Hot R&B Singles chart, peaking at No. 28.
+In Canada it co-charted with "Surfer Girl", reaching No. 7, while "Surfer Girl" itself reached No. 3 a week later.

 Recording

 The song was recorded at Western Studios on June 12, 1963, at the same recording session as "Surfer Girl".
-The two songs were the first songs recorded for The Beach Boys' third album, Surfer Girl.
+The two songs were the first songs recorded for the Beach Boys' third album, Surfer Girl.
 This was the first Beach Boys recording session where Brian Wilson served as the official producer, and also one of the last sessions before Al Jardine rejoined the band.